ericpgreen/coping_together_nc_rct/simulate.md

     ## 1         0    80
     ## 2         1    80

-Note: If there are varying numbers of families, there will not be a 1:1 allocation of families to arm.
+Note: If there are varying numbers of families per group, there will not be a 1:1 allocation of families to arm.

 ``` r
   m <- brm(y_post ~ 0 + Intercept + treatment + y_pre +